sonic-pi-net/sonic-pi/etc/doc/tutorial/04-Switching-Synths.md

 ## Synths

-Sonic Pi has a range of instruments it calls synths. *Synth is short for synthesiser* which is a fancy name for something that can generate crazy sounds.
-Sonic Pi's synths are very powerful and expressive as we'll see in later sections in this tutorial.
-First, let's learn how to choose which synth to use.
+Sonic Pi has a range of instruments it calls synths which is *short for synthesisers*.
+Wheras samples represent pre-recorded sounds, synths are capable of generating new sounds depending on how you control them (which we'll explore later in this tutorial).
+Sonic Pi's synths are very powerful and expressive and you'll have a lot of fun playing with them.
+First, let's learn how to select the current synth to use.

 ## Buzzy saws and prophets